Skip to content

 Plus Pods

 Plus Pods have a front and back section.
 The front section has two benches with mattresses, which can be used as seating in the day and single beds at night.
 There is storage space under the benches and hooks to hang equipment.
-The back section also has floor mattresses, which can be folded up for extra seating.
+The back section also has floor mats, which can be folded up for extra seating.
 They sleep two adults and two children, or three adults.
 They are not dog friendly.

-A bell tent at Wasdale Campsite, Cumbria
+The bell tent at Eskdale Campsite, Cumbria

 The bell tent